meri-imperiumi/handbook/docs/systems/communications.md

 The RUTX11 also provides the boat's primary Internet uplink via LTE.
 The device has two SIM slots, one for our German SIM and another for a local data SIM when traveling.

-Administrative interface for the router can be found in <https://192.168.2.1/>
+Administrative interface for the router can be found in <https://192.168.2.1/>.

+### Restarting WiFi

+If the RUTX11 needs to be restarted for whatever reason, all Shelly devices onboard will also need a restart.
+These are in the _Automatic Lights_ circuit, plus the two Shellies in the _Computer_ circuit.
+The latter can be switched on and off using the bright blue power toggle under the RUTX11.
-### Starlink
+## Starlink

 The Starlink Mini antenna is mounted on the solar arch with a NOA bracket.
 The combined power and ethernet cable runs through the lazarette and starboard storage locker.